IACUC Basics

 4. IACUC protocol documents including grant proposal pages for funded research must be uploaded and submitted with your online IACUC initial application.

-Please review the Links page for additional information pertaining to the care and use of animals used in teaching and research.
+Please review the Links page for additional information about the care and use of animals in teaching and research.
 This includes links to federal regulations and agencies that oversee the protection and ethical treatment of animals used in teaching and research, as well as links regarding the care and use of specific species in teaching and research.

 The Protocol Review Process